- UNIFORM BY SCHOOL

 Safety tips

-If you decide to take part, it’s important to follow some safety tips.
-It’s also getting darker in the mornings and at night so there’s a few things you can do to help safeguard your children.
+If you decide to take part, it’s important to follow some safety tips, so there’s a few things you can do to help safeguard your children.

 It can feel scary cycling on some roads nowadays, but the aim is for families to feel confident cycling together to school and out and about at weekends.
 It’s so easy to hop in the car for a short journey to the shops, but it’s just as easy to hop on a bike too, so before you grab the car keys, think about whether you really need to drive.